Office of Financial Aid

 Sources of Federal, State, and Local Aid

 The Federal Pell Grant application is included in the Free Application for Federal Student (FAFSA) and/or the Renewal FAFSA.
 Providence College will electronically transmit information from the Federal Student Aid Program for Pell Grant-eligible students.
-Awards may vary from $400 to $4,731.
-Some students who are awarded a Pell Grant may also qualify for the Academic Competitiveness Grant and the SMART (Science and Mathematics to Retain Talent) Grant.
+Awards may vary from $639 to $6,345 based on a family’s Expected Family Contribution (EFC) as determined by the FAFSA, the student’s actual enrollment (i.e. summer or academic year), and enrollment status (i.e. full-time or part-time).

 Federal Supplemental Educational Opportunity Grants are funded by the federal government and awarded by the College to undergraduate students with exceptional financial need.
 Awards range from $200 to $4,000.